AlgoRythm-Dylan/qtpy-rant/docs/cli/command.md

 * `help`: Executed when the help command is used on your command
 * `execute`: Called when your command is called by the user
+* `shutdown`: Called when your command is shut down by the system

 ## description
 The help command reads this field when listing all available